wxwern/clarity/README.md

 - `bar.jsx` with yabai state indicators and provides a background blur.
 - `status.jsx` for displaying selected status items (right).

+### Configuration

+Simple configuration options may be performed by editing `config/settings.jsx` and `config/styles.jsx`.

+They are blank by default - you should start off by copying the contents of the `*.example.jsx` files onto the equivalent `*.jsx` files, then modifying the settings to your liking.
+All properties are clearly documented in comments.

+**Note:** Avoid modifying the example files - those should be for reference only.
+That way, you can monitor when they are updated with new features, documentation changes, etc.

 ### Refreshing yabai widgets

 The widgets for displaying yabai workspaces and status don't refresh automatically (to preserve battery).
 To refresh them, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`: